pacroy/microk8s-azure-vm/README.md

     Press <kbd>Ctrl + C</kbd> to exit from the log.
 Then press <kbd>Ctrl + D</kbd> to quit the SSH session.

-14. Download KUBECONFIG file.
+4. Download KUBECONFIG file.

     ```sh
     scp -i id_rsa -P $(terraform output ssh_port) azureuser@$(terraform output -json public_ip | jq -r ".fqdn"):admin.config admin.config
     ```

-15. Note the FQDN and port of your VM.
+5. Note the FQDN and port of your VM.

     ```sh
-    echo "server: $(terraform output -json public_ip | jq -r ".fqdn"):$(terraform output kubectl_port)"
+    echo "server: https://$(terraform output -json public_ip | jq -r ".fqdn"):$(terraform output kubectl_port)"
     ```

-16. Edit the `admin.config` file that you download in 7 and update the field `clusters.cluster.server` with the hostname and port you note in 8.
+6. Edit the `admin.config` file that you download in 7 and update the field `clusters.cluster.server` with the hostname and port you note in 8.

     ```yaml
     apiVersion: v1